nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 - 1a.
 KonTActs detects an error in the input.

   - 1a1.
-KonTActs rejects the request and shows an error message.
+KonTActs request for the correct input.
   - 1a2.
 User enters a new input.
   - Steps 1a1-1a2 are repeated until the input entered is correct.